Company #SIneNOmine

 World premiere

-of the #SIneNOmine Company directed by Giorgio Flamini
+of the Compagnia #SIneNOmine directed by Giorgio Flamini

-conception, text adaptation, direction Giorgio Flamini, Sara Ragni, Pina Segoni
+concept, text adaptation, direction Giorgio Flamini, Anna Flamini, Sara Ragni, Pina Segoni

-assembly and disassembly inmates and Mof Prison Police officers
+set assembly and disassembly: inmates and correctional officers of Mof

 digital musical creations Anna Flamini

-prison noises and sounds recorded and created by foley artist Marco Ciorba and Andrea Caucci, Massimiliano Prezioso of the ‘Creatori di Suoni’ association
+prison noises and sounds recorded and created by foley artists Marco Ciorba and Andrea Caucci, Massimiliano Prezioso of the Associazione “Creatori di Suoni”

 web designer Simone Bacci